FolkComputer/folk/README.md

 https://askubuntu.com/questions/1321443/very-long-startup-time-on-ubuntu-server-network-configuration
 (add `optional: true` to all netplan interfaces)

-## License

-Folk is available under the Apache 2.0 license.
-See the [LICENSE](LICENSE) file for more information.

 ## Troubleshooting

 ### Why is my camera slow (why is tracking janky or laggy, why is camera time high)